 Schools are an important setting in which to develop health literacy2 because they can reach almost all school-aged children over a long period.
 This also makes schools the perfect arena for sustainable action.
 Within the school context, health education (either as a standalone subject or a cross-cutting theme) provides a key opportunity to promote health literacy, that is, the ability to make sound health decisions and to identify and work on the factors that influence health.
-However, health literacy is not an individual-level phenomenon only, but the organisational-level health literacy must be addressed within the education system and the whole school environment.
-In order to address the organisational, environmental and system-level factors, health literacy should be integrated in the Health Promoting School framework and ensure that health literacy is strengthened on different school levels across the whole school environment (i. e. school policy, school organization, school curriculum, teacher training, school networks, school-linked health and social services).
+However, health literacy is not an individual-level phenomenon only, but the organizational-level health literacy must be addressed within the education system and the whole school environment.
+In order to address the organizational, environmental, and system-level factors, health literacy should be integrated with the Health Promoting School framework and ensure that health literacy is strengthened on different school levels across the whole school environment (i. e. school policy, school organization, school curriculum, teacher training, school networks, school-linked health, and social services).

-In relation to health literacy of school-aged children, there are 5 different health competencies that describe the level of a student’s health literacy enables them to develop autonomy, increase empowerment and exert greater control over their health and wellbeing - 1.
+In relation to the health-literacy of school-aged children, there are 5 different health competencies that describe the level of a student’s health literacy enables them to develop autonomy, increase empowerment and exert greater control over their health and wellbeing - 1.
 Theoretical knowledge, 2.
 Practical competencies 3.
 Critical thinking 4.
 Self-awareness 5.
 Citizenship competencies.
-For more information about these skills see definition ‘Health Competencies'.
+For more information about these skills see the definition ‘Health Competencies'.

 1. Nutbeam D. Health promotion glossary.
 Health Prom Int.
 1998;13:349–64